esciencecenter-digital-skills/lesson-FAIR-software/_episodes/03-registry.md

 > Have a look at [the list of software registries](https://github.com/NLeSC/awesome-research-software-registries#awesome-research-software-registries-)
 > and pick a registry for your software.
 >
-> - Which registry do you choose?
+> - Which registry did you choose?
 > - Why do you choose that one?
 > - What kind of software is in this registry?
 > - Try to find documentation on how to register software in there.